 A handful of highly specialized tuners offer a PDK conversion service for the 997.1, but this is a very complex and costly procedure, not a common upgrade.

-If you’re driving a manual transmission model, reinforcing the clutch and transmission internals is a must to handle the increased output and torque.
-Thoughtful engineering ensures these upgrades work in harmony, boosting performance without sacrificing reliability.
+If you’re driving a manual transmission model, reinforcing the clutch and transmission internals is a must for any 911 Turbo to handle the increased output and torque.
+Thoughtful engineering ensures these upgrades work in harmony, boosting output without sacrificing reliability.

 Braking & Suspension Upgrades